-You can see above we can achieve smoother risk-adjusted returns while only trading this strategy once its equity curve falls below the 5 trade moving average of the equity curve (the pink line).
+You can see above we can achieve smoother risk-adjusted returns while only trading this strategy once its equity curve falls below the trade moving average of the equity curve (the pink line).
 This might warrant further research or increased leverage/position size when the strategy’s equity curve begins to dip, for example.

 Randomized Out of Sample testing is a simple check that a strong trend in our out of sample test period did not contribute too greatly to our favorable out of sample results.
 For example, it may be very easy for a strategy to pass out of sample tests if the underlying price data exhibits a very strong up trend.

-Randomized out of sample testing runs 1,000 tests where each iteration selects random, non-continuous dates to serve as our out of sample period.
+Randomized Out of Sample testing runs 1,000 tests where each iteration selects random, non-continuous dates to serve as our out of sample period.
 This ensures we do not have a strong trend or pattern in our out of sample period that allowed a weak strategy to pass out of sample testing.
 It also allows us to view a distribution of outcomes vs. a single backtest’s out of sample results.

-For a more specific and detailed explanation of this testing please view this post: Randomized Out of Sample
+For a more specific and detailed explanation of this testing method please view this post: Randomized Out of Sample

 The trader or money manager can scroll over the points on the graph and view the individual weights given to each strategy to create that specific point.